Quick guide to financial aid for students

 Kela can pay back part of your student loan

-If you are in higher education, have a student loan and graduate within the target time you can get a tax deduction or Kela can pay off up to one third of your student loan.Read more
+If you are in higher education, have a student loan and graduate within the target time, Kela can pay off as much as a third of your student loan in the form of a student loan compensation.Read more

 Congratulations, you've graduated!